 Filed a new patent application

-Model further supports VAL001
+Model provides further support for VAL001

-In addition, Respiratorius has also carried out a project together with researchers at the University of North Carolina.
-The university has developed models for prediction of results in phase III studies, where researcher Amy Pomeroy in her work focused on DLBCL.
-According to the model, there is a high probability that VAL001 would succeed well in a future phase III study.
-The probability of a positive result is assessed as higher than in all previous studies that was part of the comparison.
-In an interview with BioStock, which you can see in full here, CEO Johan Drott tells us more about the results and gives an update on the ongoing partnering process.
+In addition to this, Respiratorius has also carried out a project together with researchers at University of North CarolinaThe university has developed models for predicting results in phase III studies, where the researcher Amy Pomeroy in his work focused on DLBCL.
+According to the model, there is a high probability that VAL001 will be successful in an upcoming phase III study.
+The probability of a positive result is considered higher than in all previous studies that were compared.
+In an interview with BioStock, which you can see in its entirety here, CEO Johan Drott tells more about the results and at the same time provides an update on the ongoing partnering process.